laaviles/laaviles.github.io/README.md

 ## Looking Forward

-Having gained a lot of new skills in this class, I can summarize three ways in whcih I can use these skills in the future.
+Having gained new skills and interests in this class, I can summarize three ways in which I can use them in the future.
 Please refer to my Looking Forward statement [here](lookingforward.html).